Spatio-Temporal Latent Graph Structure Learning for Traffic Forecasting

-To address the above challenges, inspired by graph structure learning applied across numerous domains\cite{zhuDeepGraphStructure2021a}, we propose a new framework Spatio-Temporal Latent Graph Structure Learning networks(ST-LGSL), for traffic forecasting.
-Primarily, in ST-LGSL, we adopt a Latent Graph Structure Learning module (LGSLm) within two different categories of graph generators based on Multilayer perceptron and Graph Convolution Networks, called MLP-based generator and Calibrated-GCN generator respectively.
-The LGSLm utilizes the entire traffic datasets, which could be regarded as each node has a feature vector at all time steps, as the input to mine the latent graph structure and topological informations thus extracting both spatial and temporal features.
-Then the graph structure is fed into spatio-temporal prediction module within Diffusion Graph Convolutions and Gated Temporal Convolutions Networks(TCN).
-Besides, to shorten training time and settle in a better local optimum, a \emph{curriculum learning} strategy are employed.
+To address the above challenges, inspired by graph structure learning applied across numerous domains\cite{zhuDeepGraphStructure2021a}, we propose a new framework Spatio-Temporal Latent Graph Structure Learning networks (ST-LGSL), for traffic forecasting.
+Primarily, in ST-LGSL, we adopt a Latent Graph Structure Learning module (LGSLm) within two different categories of graph generators based on Multilayer perceptron (MLP), called MLP-based generator.
+The LGSLm utilizes the entire traffic datasets, which could be regarded as each node having a feature vector at all time steps, as the input to mine the latent graph structure and topological information thus extracting both spatial and temporal features.
+Then the graph structure is fed into a spatio-temporal prediction module within Diffusion Graph Convolutions and Gated Temporal Convolutions Networks (TCN).
+Besides, to shorten training time and settle in a better local optimum, a \emph{curriculum learning} strategy is employed.

-We highlight the major contributions of our work as follows: \begin{itemize} \item We propose a novel traffic forecasting framework(ST-LGSL) which mines the latent graph structure by Multilayer perceptron(MLP), with the cooperation of the stacked Spatio-Temporal prediction layers, whcih containing diffusion convolutions layers and temporal convolutions layers, and curriculum learning training strategy. \item ST-LGSL preserves the latent topologies about both node-wise similarity and geographical information, with the help of MLP-kNN graph generator which contains the similarity function and ground-truth initialization method.
-Comparing with aforementioned constructing methods, ST-LGSL also has stronger interpretability and contains high-order features of neighbors. \item Our extensive experimental results on two real-world datasets (evaluating both traffic speed and traffic flow) shows that ST-LGSL outperforms various types of state-of-art baselines.
+We highlight the major contributions of our work as follows: \begin{itemize} \item We propose a novel traffic forecasting framework (ST-LGSL) which mines the latent graph structure by MLP, with the cooperation of the stacked Spatio-Temporal prediction layers, which contain diffusion convolutions layers and temporal convolutions layers, and curriculum learning training strategy. \item ST-LGSL preserves the latent topologies about both node-wise similarity and geographical information, with the help of MLP-kNN graph generator which contains the similarity function and ground-truth initialization method.
+Compared with the aforementioned constructing methods, ST-LGSL also has stronger interpretability and contains high-order features of neighbors. \item Our extensive experimental results on two real-world datasets (evaluating both traffic speed and traffic flow) show that ST-LGSL outperforms various types of state-of-art baselines.
 And we conduct the model efficiency research especially Latent Graph Structure Learning Module during the forecasting process by visualizing the graph structures. \end{itemize}